 - Is the issue relevant to the company and its strategy?
-Is it in alignment with the company's culture, values, and purpose?
-ONTHE 2023 BOARD AGENDA KPMG Board Leadership Centre
+Is it in alignment with the company's culture, values, and purpose? - How will speaking out resonate with the company's employees, investors, customers, and other stakeholders?
+In a tight labour market, employees often choose where to work based on company values, including its willingness to speak out on certain issues, such as DEI.

-- How will speaking out resonate with the company's employees, investors, customers, and other stakeholders?
-In a tight labor market, employees often choose where to work based on company values, including its willingness to speak out on certain issues, such as DEI. - Speaking out can be as powerful as not speaking out on certain issues.
-How do the CEO and the board come to terms with that ambiguity and risk, and weigh the consequences of speaking out or not? - As the views of stakeholders are not uniform, how should CEOs and companies manage the inevitable criticism of their choice to speak or not speak?
-Having felt the backlash of speaking out on social/political issues, some companies have adjusted their approach to take action without trumpeting what they're doing. - Make sure that the company's lobbying is aligned with its speech.
+- Not speaking out can be as powerful as speaking out on certain issues.
+How do the CEO and the board come to terms with that ambiguity and risk and weigh the consequences of speaking out or not? - As the views of stakeholders are not uniform, how should CEOs and companies manage the inevitable criticism of their choice to speak or not speak?
+Having felt the backlash of speaking out on social/political issues, some companies have adjusted their approach to take action without trumpeting what they're doing. - Make sure that the company's lobbying and political contributions are aligned with its speech.